bsobotka/amv_tracker/README.md

 pipenv run python amv_tracker.py
 ```

 If your IDE supports pipenv, it will ask you to enter a pipenv virtual environment.
 If you choose to do that, you can run `python amv_tracker.py` directly.
 PyCharm does this by default.

+Also, I recommend commenting out this line in `amv_tracker.py` while doing any development work:

+`sys.excepthook = error_handler`

+...as this line routes any traceback messages to the errors.log file and to a user-facing error window, rather than to the console.
+Commenting it out will ensure that any exceptions are communicated to you in the console.

 ## TODOs
 A small list of longer-term implementations I would like to eventually include: